Experienced Church Attorneys and Church Property Disputes

-Though disputes within churches can be often resolved internally, other matters may require you to consult with an attorney.
+Though disputes within churches can be often resolved internally, other matters may require you to consult with a church lawyer.
 When such matters arise, it’s best to consult with attorneys who are people of faith and are sensitive to the special needs and moral concerns of churches and church groups.
 We want to help you protect the church you worked so hard to build.

 Property and governance issues are often at the forefront in a church dispute: